VirgilSecurity/virgil-sdk-go/docs/guides/virgil-card/exporting-card.md

 This guide shows how to export a **Virgil Card** to the string representation.

-Set up your project environment before you begin to export a Virgil Card, with the [getting started](/documentation/guides/configuration/client-configuration.md) guide.
+Set up your project environment before you begin to export a Virgil Card, with the [getting started](/docs/guides/configuration/client-configuration.md) guide.

-In order to export a Virgil Card, we need to:
+To export a Virgil Card, we need to:

 - Initialize the **Virgil SDK**